PraveenSubramani88/DS_Learning_Repo/Deep_Learning_README.md

 - **Training** a neural network is about adjusting the weights and biases to **reduce errors** in the model’s predictions.
 This is where the power of **deep learning** comes in—by fine-tuning these components, the network can become highly effective at recognizing patterns in things like images, speech, or text.

 In essence, weights and biases are the building blocks that allow a neural network to learn from data, make predictions, and improve over time. 🌟

-Absolutely!
-Let me break this down in a simple, beginner-friendly way, like we’re chatting over coffee. ☕️🙂

 ---